SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. note::

-    ``willSet`` and ``didSet`` observers are not called when a property is first initialized with its default or initial value.
+    ``willSet`` and ``didSet`` observers are not called when a property is first initialized.
     They are only called when the property's value is set outside of an initialization context.